saraarizzi/image-captionining-iaprtc12/README.md

 - Framework: Tensorflow/Keras

-This repository contains only the code and presentation results.
+This repository contains only the code and the project results.

 The project results are presented in the file [project-presentation.pdf](project-presentation.pdf)